AppPETs/developer-guidelines/ImplementationPhase.md

 Personally identifiable data MUST NOT be transmitted to advertising companies.
 Ad tracking SHOULD be an Opt-In and MUST at least have an Opt-Out (this could also be realized through the purchase of an “ad free“-Add-on).

-With regard to identification of the user, only the advertising ID designated by the system MAY be used for this purpose (see → 2.1.4 Device-specific information).
+With regard to identification of the user, only the advertising ID designated by the system MAY be used for this purpose (see [Device-specific information](PreImplementationPhase.md#device-specific-information-b2c)).
 Unique IDs MUST NOT be used for ad tracking.

 ### User Statistics & Analytics “Performance Tracking”